Peterborough, New Hampshire: Economy

 Peterborough is a global village and entrepreneurial seedbed.
-Start-ups based in Peterborough include New Hampshire Ball Bearing, Microspec, Pure Flow, Peterboro Basket Company, Borrego Solar, MobileRobots Inc., Toadstool Bookstores, Froling Energy, Brookstone, SoClean and Hyndsight Vision Systems.
+Start-ups in Peterborough have included New Hampshire Ball Bearing, Microspec, Pure Flow, Peterboro Basket Company, Borrego Solar, MobileRobots Inc., Toadstool Bookshops, Froling Energy, Brookstone, SoClean and Hyndsight Vision Systems.
 Approximately a third of Peterborough workers are home-based entrepreneurs or remote workers.

 Like the rest of New Hampshire and the Monadnock region, Peterborough's third largest industry is tourism.

 Its cultural attractions include the Monadnock Center for History and Culture, the exhibition gallery and craft gallery of the Sharon Arts Center, the Peterborough Players theatre, Peterborough Community Theater cinema, Monadnock Music concerts, the Monadnock Summer Lyceum, MAXT Makerspace and Mariposa Children's Museum.
 Peterborough's First Saturday contradances are a place for singles and dance enthusiasts to enjoy live music in the spacious Peterborough Town Hall.

+Politics

 Arts and culture

 Many artists' introduction to the town comes as fellows to the MacDowell Colony, a wooded creative retreat that provides grants to about 300 artists per year.

 The town celebrates First Friday monthly with presentations by MacDowell artists, gallery openings, shopping, live music, and local pubs.

 The Peterborough Diner, a Worcester railway lunch car in the center of the village square, attracts many presidential hopefuls every four years.

 Peterborough hosts the Snow Ball in January, Children and the Arts Day in May, Thing in the Spring music festival in June, and Greenerborough, a summer festival promoting the town's sustainability.

 The Moses Cheney house in Peterborough served as a stop on the Underground Railroad in the mid-19th century.

 The Peterborough Players have performed since 1933.

 New Hampshire's oldest continuously active state militia unit, the Lafayette Artillery Company, was founded in Peterborough in 1804.
 It is now based in nearby Lyndeborough.
 Since the early 20th century, Peterborough has been home to the Amoskeag Veterans, founded in Manchester in 1855.

 The Mariposa Museum houses a collection of marionettes and puppets.